Placeholder canvas

 FAQ

-What eCommerce platform categories are there?
+What ecommerce platform categories are there?

-eCommerce business setups can be categorized and given different names in various ways.
+Ecommerce business setups can be categorized and given different names in various ways.

 However, there is widespread agreement that B2B (Business to Business), B2C (Business to Consumer), B2G (Business to Government), C2C (Consumer To Consumer), C2B (Consumer to Business), and B2B2C are among the business types that exist (Business to Business to Consumer).
 New terms have also been developed for social and m-commerce (eCommerce through social media).